How To Talk To Loved Ones With Different Political Views, Tips on Cultivating Gratitude

-Today according to Westchester Woman: How to Prepare for a Political Thanksgiving; Tips on Cultivating Gratitude; NY Women to March; MORE.
+Today according to Westchester Woman: How to Talk To Loved Ones With Different Political Views; Tips on Cultivating Gratitude; NY Women to March; MORE.

 Emotions can run high when the conservation turns political, so Trevor and Roy from The Daily Show have some great advice for how to handle Thanksgiving in these situations.